ktbartholomew/keithbartholomew.com/src/js/home/help.md

 # What am I looking at?

-This whole website simulates a Linux shell environment.
+This website simulates a Linux shell environment.
 You do things by typing the name of a command, optionally adding extra information (called arguments), then pressing enter to see the command’s output.
+For example, you just ran the "cat" command to print the contents of this file!

+Here are some other commands you can use:

+* “pwd”: show the name of the folder you’re currently in
+* “ls”: list the contents of a folder, or the folder you’re currently in.
+* “cd”: move to another folder
+* “cat”: print the contents of a file